sluzhynskyi/wolfram-alpha-user-interface/README.md

 [WolframUX](http://sluzhynskyi.pythonanywhere.com/) is project that based on [mathquill](https://github.com/mathquill/mathquill)  formula editor, converts normal user interface to LaTex and redirects you to the WolframAlpha page with this LaTex.
 So that allows you have dynamic interface with math ability of [WolframAlpha](https://www.wolframalpha.com/).

-Features: Doesn't redirect if you inputed wrong equation,
+Features: Doesn't redirects if you inputed wrong equation,

 ## Quickstart